SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 for restricting searches or walk through this parts for other reasons.

-Typical examples are tables like in an Excel sheet, boxes in some GUI or on a webpage or dropdown lists or menues.
+Typical examples are tables like in an Excel sheet, boxes in some GUI or on a webpage or dropdown lists and menues.

 A given Region can be set to have some evenly sized raster, so that one can access these subregions and create new Regions.